How we can help

 Can rechargeable hearing aid batteries be replaced?

-Most rechargeable hearing aids have sealed batteries that are not designed for user replacement.
-This is often for safety and to maintain the hearing aid's water resistance.
+• Most rechargeable hearing aids have sealed battery compartments that are not designed to not be opened.
+This is often for safety and to protect against water.
+Do not try to open and replace the rechargeable battery on your own.

-If the battery life significantly reduces or fails, you'll need to contact your hearing care professional.
-They can send the hearing aids to the manufacturer for battery replacement or servicing.
+• If the rechargeable battery isn't lasting very long after it's been fully charged or fails altogether, contact your hearing care professional to determine the best course of action.
+They may be able to send the hearing aids to the manufacturer for battery replacement or servicing.

 Disposal of batteries